kstr/NemVanityAddressGenerator/README.md

 https://github.com/CodesInChaos/Chaos.NaCl

 ## Remarks:
-This project is untested and should be concidered in 'alpha' state at best.
+This project is untested and should be considered in 'alpha' state at best.
 Please report any issues.